 In 2021, HG&E wrapped up a test marking campaign that was designed to better understand current customer demand for municipal fiber-to-the-home (FTTH) broadband service.
-While HG&E is capable of providing residential FTTH service, and is currently providing residential broadband service within Holyoke on a very limited basis, there must be sufficient interest in order for a City-wide venture to be economically viable and not have an adverse effect on utility rates.
+While HG&E is interested in providing residential FTTH service, and is currently providing residential broadband service within Holyoke on a very limited basis, there must be sufficient interest in order for a City-wide venture to be economically viable and not have an adverse effect on utility rates.
 Taking the time to fully understand the impact of a potential FTTH build is critical to meeting HG&E’s mission to provide competitive rates, innovative and sustainable energy solutions, reliable service, and excellent customer care.

 Summary

-In spite of several seriously interested respondents, not enough households are currently willing to subscribe to a local, residential fiber internet service to justify an estimated $30 million expenditure to provide City-wide FTTH service.
+In spite of several seriously interested respondents, not enough households are currently willing to subscribe to a local, residential fiber internet service to justify an estimated $40 million expenditure to provide City-wide FTTH service.

 Purpose

 The Fiber-to-the-Home Interest Form was not intended as a poll or a survey of the general population.
 Rather, it was the first step in a test marketing campaign to determine how many of those interested in FTTH would sign up for the service and to obtain contact information for future follow-up.
-The question that needed to be answered was whether or not there was enough interest to make a $30 million build financially viable.
+The question that needed to be answered was whether or not there was enough interest to make the project financially viable.
 Also, it is important to understand if the interested customers are willing to pay service rates that would cover the buildout cost while paying for continued operation and upgrades.

 The Goal